MaxVidgof/resource-analytics/README.md

 ## :whale: Docker Usage

 1. Build the container: `docker build -t resource-analytics .`
-4. Run the container: `docker run -p 9090:9090 -ti resource-analytics`
+2. Run the container: `docker run -p 9090:9090 -ti resource-analytics`
-5. Access the interface: open your browser and navigate to: http://localhost:9090
+3. Access the interface: open your browser and navigate to: http://localhost:9090

+This setup allows you to test the functionality with a default log (PurchasingExample).
+If you want to analyze your own event log:

+4. Uncomment the line `#RUN python3 unlock.py` in the Dockerfile.
+5. Repeat steps 1-3.

 ---

-## :mag_right: Input Requirements
+## :page_facing_up: Input Requirements
 Input logs **must be in CSV format** and include the following columns:

 - `Case ID`           : Unique identifier per process